Towa and the Guardians of the Sacred Tree Review – Beautiful Art, Flawed Co-op

 Player Comments

-- “The art and music are beautiful, honestly feels like I’m watching an anime sometimes.”
+“Beautiful art and music.”Honestly feels like I’m watching anime in some moments.”

-- “Co-op is a joke.
-My friend basically just stood there as a turret while I did all the real gameplay.”
+“Co-op is a joke.
+My friend kind of just stood there, serving as a turret while I was actually playing the game.”

-- “I like the forging system, but why do my weapons break so fast?
+1) “I love the forging mechanic but why do my weapons break so quickly?”
 It’s just annoying.”

-- “Story skips around too much.
-The cutscenes look good, but I don’t care about the characters.”
+2: “Stor[ies]skip[ping] around too."
+I think the cutscenes look good but I don’t care about the characters.”

-- “Combat is flashy, but there are way too many moves to memorize early on.
+3: “Combat is pretty, but there are far too many moves to memorize at first.
 Takes a while to feel fun.”

-- “Some enemies just get stunlocked to death, which makes fights kind of boring.”
+4: “Some enemies just get stunlocked to death and that can make fights kind of boring.”

-- “This feels like 10 different systems mashed together.
-None of them are polished enough.”
+5: “This is 10 systems mashed together.
+None of them are shiny enough.”

-In short, Towa and the Guardians of the Sacred Tree is a beautiful but uneven experience.
-Its art direction, music, and single-player combat provide plenty to admire, but its shallow multiplayer, overloaded systems, and clumsy storytelling hold it back.
-For many, the advice is clear: it’s worth a look if you enjoy stylish single-player ARPGs, but don’t buy it for the co-op, and consider waiting for a discount or updates if you’re unsure.
+I think that Towa and the Guardians of the Sacred Tree is a [beautiful], if flawed game.
+Its art direction, music and single-player combat offer much to admire, yet a thin multiplayer mode, overstuffed systems and clumsy storytelling bring it crashing back to earth.
+The advice is largely straightforward: If you love fashionable singleplayer ARPGs this might be worth a peek, but don’t purchase it for the co-op, and maybe more of a discount or some updates sounds safer if you’re feeling uncertain.

 Comments ()